Runi-VN/soft2021fall/TST/Assignment 1/README.md

 What was annoying or difficult?
 - I had to refactor a few times.
+- Had not setup Junit 5 in IntelliJ before.
+Took some time.

 What surprised you?
 - The second TDD, the roman to arabic converter, was way easier once I had finished the process once in the temperature converter.
 This may be because it has been some time since I last used TDD.